Basic social assistance vouchers

 The period of validity is shown on the voucher.

 Vouchers may be granted for the following expenses:

 - included in the basic amount, reduces the amount of basic social assistance paid into your bank account.

 - costs incurred by a non-custodial parent for seeing a child

-- travel costs related to obtaining necessary documents
+- any domestic travel costs related to obtaining personal documents

 - heating costs (e.g. oil and firewood)

 How to use a voucher

 The voucher is usually delivered to your home address by post.
 You can use it to pay for purchases of goods or services.
 Prove your identity when you use a voucher.
 You get no money back when using a voucher.

 If Kela considers your application to be urgent, it will be processed on the day on which the application arrived or on the following working day.
 In such situations, Kela will contact you by phone to agree on how the voucher will be delivered to you.
 In urgent situations, you can agree that the voucher can be picked up from one of Kela's customer service points during office hours (8:00–16:00) even if the customer service point is not open for customers at that time.